cert-manager/website/content/en/docs/configuration/acme/_index.md

 specify which `Certificate`s, and further, what DNS names *on those certificates* should be used to solve challenges.

-For example, to configure HTTP01 using nginx ingress as the default solver, along with a DNS01 solver that can be used for wildcard certificates:
+For example, to configure HTTP01 using NGINX ingress as the default solver, along with a DNS01 solver that can be used for wildcard certificates:

 ```yaml